Inside Pomodoro ® Primer for Magic Makers:

 A brain dump, while highly recommended, is not a task list.
 Don’t try to Pomodoro your way through an entire list of brain-dumped randomness.
 This will only lead to a sensation of defeat, overwhelm, and anxiety.

-Then, at the end of that Pomodoro session, spend a few minutes selecting what feels best for that day’s time.
+Finally, at the end of that Pomodoro session, spend a few minutes selecting what feels best for that day’s time.

 Everyone works differently on different things.
 Embrace the uniqueness of you and your working method, always.

-Brain dump everything and choose your tasks with intent.
+Brain-dump everything and choose your tasks with intent.

 A spell to prepare for rest